OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

  * SHAPEPATH: sets a base path for file-based data (e.g. shapefiles or tiff images).

-If we look closer at the **LAYER** in our MapFile, we'll see that it contains a bunch of properties and objects too.
+If we look closer at the **LAYER** in our Mapfile, we'll see that it contains a bunch of properties and objects too.
 Among them are:

  * STATUS: defines whether the layer can be drawn (*ON*), can't be drawn (*OFF*) or is always drawn (*DEFAULT*).
  * TYPE: the geometry type that MapServer should use when rendering the data as an image.
-In our MapFile, the data will be drawn as *polygons*.
+In our Mapfile, the data will be drawn as *polygons*.
  * DATA: the name of the spatial data file this layer uses, in this case a shapefile.
  * CLASS: determines how to draw a layer (styling).
 We'll cover this object in